galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 ## Host read filtering

-Generally, we are not interested in the food (host) sequences, rather only in the pathogen itself.
-It is an important step to get rid of all host sequences and to only retain sequences that might include a pathogen both in order to speed up further analysis and to avoid host sequences compromising the analysis.
+Generally, we are not interested in the food (host) sequences, rather only those originating from the pathogen itself.
+It is an important to get rid of all host sequences and to only retain sequences that might include a pathogen, both in order to speed up further steps and to avoid host sequences compromising the analysis.

-In this tutorial, we know the samples come from __chicken__ meat spiked with **_Salmonella_** so we already know what will we get as a host and as a main pathogen.
+In this tutorial, we know the samples come from __chicken__ meat spiked with **_Salmonella_** so we already know what will we get as the host and the main pathogen.

 In this tutorial we use:
-1. Assign reads to taxon using **Kraken2** ({% cite Wood2014 %}) and **Kalamari**, a database of completed assemblies for metagenomics-related tasks used widely in contamination and host filtering
+1. Assign reads to taxa using **Kraken2** ({% cite Wood2014 %}) and **Kalamari**, a database of completed assemblies for metagenomics-related tasks used widely in contamination and host filtering

     <div class="Long-Version" markdown="1">